fredklier/gonhang/README.md

 ## Enable hddtemp on Fedora32, Arch Linux and derivatives

-It is easy, you need the commands bellow to enable and start hddtemp in yout distro:
+It is easy, you need the commands bellow to enable and start hddtemp in your distro:

 ```shell script
 $ sudo systemctl enable hddtemp